 - Anaerobes, such as Proteus species

 Histologically, multiple small foci of inflammation can be demonstrated.
 Extensive congestion and dilation of blood vessels and areas of poorly circumscribed consolidation can be seen in affected areas 8.
 These areas of inflammation are separated by areas of normal lung parenchyma 3.

-Bronchopneumonia is characterised by multiple small nodular or reticulonodular opacities which tend to be patchy and/or confluent.
+Bronchopneumonia is characterized by multiple small nodular or reticulonodular opacities which tend to be patchy and/or confluent.
 This represents areas of the lung where there are patches of inflammation separated by normal lung parenchyma.
 2.

 The distribution is often bilateral and asymmetric and predominantly involves the lung bases 8.

-Multiple foci of opacity can be seen in a lobular pattern, centred at centrilobular bronchioles.
+Multiple foci of opacity can be seen in a lobular pattern, centered at centrilobular bronchioles.
 This may result in a tree-in-bud appearance.
 These foci of consolidation can overlap to create a larger heterogeneous confluent area of consolidation or 'patchwork quilt' appearance 6.